Ray Holmberg: Education

-From 1967 to 2002, Holmberg worked for Grand Forks Public Schools as a teacher, "child find coordinator", and school counselor.
-On November 2, 2023, a North Dakota Department of Public Instruction panel voted unanimously to suspend his lifetime teaching license, with a plan "to revoke it immediately if he pleads guilty to or is convicted of any charge" in his 2023 criminal case.
+From 1967 to 2002, Holmberg worked for Grand Forks Public Schools as a teacher, "child find coordinator" and school counselor.
+On November 2, 2023, a North Dakota Department of Public Instruction panel voted unanimously to suspend his lifetime teaching license with a plan "to revoke it immediately if he pleads guilty to or is convicted of any charge" in his 2023 criminal case.

 He was also previously a chairman of the Western Interstate Commission for Higher Education.

 Politics

-Holmberg was first elected as a Republican to the North Dakota Senate in 1976, and took office that December 1, representing District 17 ("Grand Forks south of 32nd Avenue South, neighborhoods along the Red River, and large areas west and south of the city").
-He was to have been one of North Dakota's three electors for certifying the 2020 United States presidential election, but was replaced after contracting COVID-19.
+Holmberg was first elected as a Republican to the North Dakota Senate in 1976 and took office that December 1, representing District 17 ("Grand Forks south of 32nd Avenue South, neighborhoods along the Red River and large areas west and south of the city").
+He was to have been one of North Dakota's three electors for certifying the 2020 United States presidential election but got replaced after contracting COVID-19.

 For many years in office, Holmberg chaired both the senate's appropriations committee (which wrote budgets) and legislative management panel (which handled the legislature's business between biennial sessions).
-While on a 2021 legislative committee to redistrict the state, Holmberg rejected a map drawing a Native American-majority district, saying it was to avoid gerrymandering; the approved redistricting map was ruled a violation of the Voting Rights Act in 2023 by Judge Peter D. Welte in the United States District Court for the District of North Dakota.
+While on a 2021 legislative committee to redistrict the state, Holmberg rejected a map drawing a Native American-majority district, saying it was to avoid gerrymandering.
+The approved redistricting map was ruled a violation of the Voting Rights Act in 2023 by Judge Peter D. Welte in the United States District Court for the District of North Dakota.

 After the 2021 retirement of Fred Risser of the Wisconsin Senate, Holmberg was tied with Nikki G. Setzler of the South Carolina Senate for longest-serving state legislator in the United States.
 In 2021, Holmberg was the Grand Forks Heralds person of the year.
-In 2022, he was chairman of the Senate's Appropriations, Rules, and Legislative Management committees while also serving on the interim Budget Section; The Forum of Fargo-Moorhead called Holmberg "one of the most powerful and popular lawmakers in the legislature".
+In 2022, he was chairman of the Senate's Appropriations, Rules and Legislative Management committees while also serving on the interim Budget Section; The Forum of Fargo-Moorhead called Holmberg "one of the most powerful and popular lawmakers in the legislature".
 From 2013 through mid-2022, Holmberg spent more state money on travel than any other legislator.

 In June 2021, Holmberg raised about for his 2022 reelection campaign.
 In March 2022, Holmberg announced he would not seek reelection that year due to "health issues including weakened cognitive abilities".
 After an investigation was published about his communications with an inmate accused of child pornography crimes, Holmberg resigned from the Senate six months early, on June 1, 2022.
 He was replaced by Jonathan Sickler.
-Despite no longer working in the North Dakota State Capitol, as of November 2023, Holmberg was still active in politics: offering advice and meeting with legislators to share access to his institutional knowledge, soliciting support for Republican candidates, and corresponding with politicos.
+Despite no longer working in the North Dakota State Capitol as of November 2023, Holmberg was still active in politics: offering advice and meeting with legislators to share access to his institutional knowledge, soliciting support for Republican candidates and corresponding with politicos.